Computing Shortest Paths among Curved Obstacles in the Plane

 After computing $\calT_0$, we assign to every bitangent $b\in B(\calT_0)$ the direction consistent with its $u_0$-slope (in $[0,\pi)$).
-For each bitangent $b\in \calB\setminus B(\calT_0)$, as shown in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, we can always assign a direction to $b$ that is compatible with both $b$'s endpoints; for the purpose of discussion, we assume that this direction has been assigned to $b$ (actually, the algorithm does not perform this assignment explicitly).
+For each bitangent $b\in \calB\setminus B(\calT_0)$, as shown in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, we can always assign a direction to $b$ that is compatible with both $b$'s endpoints; for the purpose of discussion, we assume that this direction has been assigned to $b$ (the algorithm does not explicitly perform this assignment).
 Let $\calT=\calT_0$.
-To compute the bitangents in $\calB\setminus B(\calT_0)$, the topological flip algorithm keeps flipping a {\em minimal} bitangent in $B(\calT)$ and generating another good pseudo-triangulation of $\calP$.
 A (directed) bitangent $b\in B(\calT)$ is {\em minimal} if it has the smallest $u_0$-slope among all free bitangents on the boundaries of both the left and right adjacent pseudo-triangles of $b$ in $\calT$.
 A minimal bitangent always exists in a good pseudo-triangulation $\calT$ \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}.
+To compute the bitangents in $\calB\setminus B(\calT_0)$, the topological flip algorithm keeps flipping a minimal bitangent in $B(\calT)$ and generating another good pseudo-triangulation of $\calP$.
 The next lemma (proved in \cite{ref:PocchiolaCo95} and applicable to our problem) shows that any minimal bitangent in $B(\calT)$ can be flipped.

-\lemmaspace \begin{lemma} \cite{ref:PocchiolaCo95} For any good pseudo-triangulation $\calT$ of $\calP$ (initially, $\calT=\calT_0$), let $b$ be a minimal free bitangent in $B(\calT)$ with a $u_0$-slope less than $\pi$.
-Then the pseudo-triangulation $\calT'$ of $\calP$ obtained by flipping $b$ is also good, and the assigned direction of any free bitangent $t\in \calB \setminus \{b\}$ does not change after the flip of $b$, whereas the direction of $b$ is reversed. \end{lemma} \lemmaspace
+\begin{lemma} {\em \cite{ref:PocchiolaCo95}} For any good pseudo-triangulation $\calT$ of $\calP$ (initially, $\calT=\calT_0$), let $b$ be a minimal free bitangent in $B(\calT)$ with a $u_0$-slope less than $\pi$.
+Then the pseudo-triangulation $\calT'$ of $\calP$ obtained by flipping $b$ is also good, and the assigned direction of any free bitangent $t\in \calB \setminus \{b\}$ does not change after the flip of $b$, whereas the direction of $b$ is reversed. \end{lemma}

 As shown in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, we only need to flip a minimal bitangent in $B(\calT)$ with a $u_0$-slope less than $\pi$, and this ensures that the algorithm will terminate and all free bitangents in $\calB$ will be generated.
 Note that once a bitangent is flipped, since its direction is reversed, its $u_0$-slope becomes no smaller than $\pi$, and thus it will never be flipped again.